-Photography Reference Library
+Photography Research Library

 Margherita Naim: Photographs and Books as Research Objects.
 Enhancing and Expanding the Fotobibliothek of the Kunsthistorisches Institut in Florenz, in: Rivista di Studi di Fotografia, 13 (2022), pp. 188–201